Sharetribe does not charge marketplace administrators any commissions.

 Stripe payout fees

 Stripe will charge this fee every time the system transfers money from your Stripe account to your bank account or one of the Custom accounts.
 The fee varies depending on the country of your bank account.
-By default this happens daily.
-If you want to change the default you need to modify the payout settings from your Stripe account.
+By default, this happens daily.
+If you want to change the default, you need to modify your Stripe account's payout settings.

 When are these fees charged by Stripe?

-- Processing fee: it will be charge every time there is a transaction in your marketplace.
+- Processing fee: it will be charged every time there is a transaction in your marketplace.

 - Custom (Managed) accounts fee: it will be charged once per month and only for each active account in your marketplace.